Family Days Out in Sussex

 Globalls, Unit 8, Ground Floor, Mermaid Walk, The Waterfront, Brighton Marina, BN2 5WA, ultraviolet mini golf course.
-Based on a Jurassic theme, players can enjoy putting amongst wonderful life size neon glowing dinosaurs and vivid wall art. currently operating a turn up and play option with a wait time of around 15 minutes, 01273 911510
+Based on a Jurassic theme, players can enjoy putting amongst wonderful life size neon glowing dinosaurs and vivid wall art.
+Open Mon-Thur midday-10pm, Friday midday-11pm, Saturday 10am-11pm, Sunday 10am-10pm, currently operating a turn up and play option with a wait time of around 15 minutes, 01273 911510

 Harbour Park Amusement Park, Windmill Road, Littlehampton BN17 5LH.
 Rides for all ages, adventure golf, arcade, picnic greens, soft play area, 01903 721200

-Hastings Adventure Golf, Hastings Old Town Seafront, TN34 3AJ, a complex of 3 x 18 hole miniature golf courses, providing facilities suitable for players of all ages this is the National Centre for Miniature Golf in the UK and the home of the annual World Crazy Golf Championships every October.
-Open 9am – 10pm from Apr – Oct and from 10am – 4pm (5pm at weekends) from Nov – late Mar, closed 24th – 26th October, [email protected]
+Hastings Adventure Golf, Hastings Old Town Seafront, TN34 3AJ, a complex of 3 x 18-hole miniature golf courses, providing facilities suitable for players of all ages this is the National Centre for Miniature Golf in the UK and the home of the annual World Crazy Golf Championships every October.
+Opening times: winter 10am – 4pm, Summer 8.30am – 10pm (weather permitting), [email protected]

-Knockhatch Adventure Park, On A22 at Hailsham, Hailsham BN27 3GD, animals, falconry, indoor year round soft play at Froggies, go karts, outdoor playgrounds and paddling pools, ski slope, some activities not available during the winter, 01323 442051 DISCOUNT VOUCHER
+Knockhatch Adventure Park, On A22 at Hailsham, Hailsham BN27 3GD, animals, falconry, indoor year-round soft play at Froggies, go karts, outdoor playgrounds and paddling pools, ski slope, some activities not available during the winter, 01323 442051

 Out of Bounds, Golfers Lane, Angmering, BN16 4NB, THE family entertainment centre, Clip n’ Climb, bowling, softplay, footgolf, laser tag, adventure golf, open 7 days a week, 01903 788588

 Paradise Family Leisure Park, Newhaven, East Sussex BN9 0DH.
-Planet Earth museum, Dinosaur Safari, Paradise Gardens including mini Sussex buildings and landmarks, Plant House and Local Maritime Museum, Play Zone including miniature train and crazy golf, 01273 512 123
+Planet Earth museum, Dinosaur Safari, Paradise Gardens including mini Sussex buildings and landmarks, Plant House and Local Maritime Museum, Play Zone including miniature train and crazy golf, open every day 9am – 6pm, 01273 512 123

 Sky High Trampoline Park, Meridien Estate, Peacehaven BN10 8JQ, wall to wall interconnected trampolines, plus walk the wall, aeroball, slam dunk and supersized airbag, toddler bounce, afterschool jump club, open sessions, adult fitness, 01273 580029